US struggles to fill requests for protective gear

 “They met our entire request,” said Mike Faulk, a spokesman for the Democratic governor.

-A second order, placed on March 8, resulted in the delivery on Thursday of 129,000 more N95 respirators and 308,000 surgical masks, as well as face shields, gowns and gloves, Faulk said.
+A second order resulted in the delivery of more N95 respirators and other equipment, Faulk said.

+But since then, Washington state has received only about 25% of requests, according to Jessica Baggett of the state’s joint information center.

 Other states haven’t gotten what they wanted.